NEU-DS-4200-S20-Staff/in-class-programming-blue-bikes/README.md

 ## Data

 We will be visualizing publicly available data from BlueBikes, the bike share program around the Boston area.
 To prepare for this assignment, we downloaded [publicly available data from BlueBikes](https://www.bluebikes.com/system-data), including all bike rentals in the month of March, 2017.
 We then grouped by the station names, and got counts of the incoming and outgoing rentals at each location.
-If you are curious, you can see our data wrangling script in the `/data/` folder, in a [jupyter notebook](https://jupyter.org/).

 When you are finished with the in-class assignment, please publish to github pages and post the link below: